intel/llvm/sycl/doc/Assert.md

 Refer to [OpenCL](doc/extensions/Assert/opencl.md) and [Level-Zero](doc/extensions/Assert/level-zero.md)
 extensions.

+### Device-agnostic approach

 If Device-side Runtime doesn't support `__devicelib_assert_fail` then a buffer based approach comes in place.
-The approach doesn't require any support from Device-side Runtime.
+The approach doesn't require any support from Device-side Runtime and Compiler.
 Neither it does from Low-level Runtime.

 Within this approach, a dedicated assert buffer is allocated and implicit kernel argument is introduced.
 The argument is an accessor with `discard_read_write`